Marketing status determines if a contact can receive emails from you or not.

-This article explains how Remarkety ultimately decides which contact will or won't be sent marketing emails.
+This article explains how Remarkety decides which contact will or won't be sent marketing emails.

-Accepts Marketing vs Marketing Allowed
+Opt-In Status vs Marketing Allowed

 Simple enough, but this field is usually not enough in order to decide whether we can send out an email to this customer!
 Reasons might be: